- What is Xanax?

 Can A Nursing Mother Take A Low Dose Of Xanax?

 A single dose of Xanax need not stop a lactating mother from breastfeeding.
-If you have to take a single Xanax dose, pump out and store enough breastmilk needed for the 14-hour period and then consume the medicine.
-Or you can simply offer formula milk for that short period.
+If you have to take a single Xanax dose, for the 14-hour period.

 Pump out the milk and discard for 14 hours after taking medicine, to ensure that Xanax is out of your system and signal the breasts to continue milk production.
 Then, you can resume breastfeeding.

 However, regular ingestion of the medication can cause several health complexities in your baby.
-If you have to use Xanax regularly for a period, you may have to consider weaning your baby or offer formula milk.
+If you have to use Xanax regularly for a period, and if your physician feels that the benefits of Xanax outweigh breastfeeding, which is rarely the case, you may have to consider arranging donor milk for your baby, or weaning your baby or offer formula milk.

 Note: Inform your doctor about all the medications you are taking before he prescribes Xanax.